Secured Loans: A Definition And How They Work

 - Other tangible assets

-You can apply for secured loans through financial institutions like banks and credit unions, as well as through online lenders.
+You can apply for secured loans through financial institutions like banks and credit unions, as well as online lenders.

 Before approving you for a secured loan, your lender will need to verify that the value of the collateral asset you’re offering is approximately equal to the value of the secured loan.